markgw/uh-nlp2021/docs/week5/index.md

 ````

-Scikit-learn actually has a class called the
+Scikit-learn has a class called the
 [CountVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html)
 to build document-term matrices easily and includes a number of options
 such as removing stopwords, tokenizing, indicating encoding (important for documents in other languages), and others.